ralphcrutzen/RGBDigit/README.md

 Note that it is a work in progress.
 Not all functionality (like reading temerature values) is covered yet.

-Because I only own a RGBDigit shield without a temparature sensor, I'm not planning to add temperature functions to the library (for now...)

 ## Installation instructions
 * Download the zip file
 * Extract it to your Arduino library folder